Shetshay/Cooling-Power-Waste-From-Malicious-Thermal-Measurements/README.md

 # Conclusion

 This test has shown that on a large scale, Trojans can cost millions of dollars in damage in a short amount of time, no wonder there is a lot of preamptive maintanence and personal carefully monitoring their systems.

-# Things I learned from this

-Needed a way to check the temperature every second instead of every minute.
-The distance from the CPU didn't really matter because the fan would always stay on for at LEAST a minute because of the code, in the real world maybe the cooling immediatly turns off when it reaches a certain degrees after checking the temperature every second.